rfeinman/SK-regularization/README.md

 # SK-regularization

-Code for the paper "SK-reg: A smooth kernel regularizer for convolutional neural networks" (Feinman & Lake, 2019).
+Code for the paper "Learning a smooth kernel regularizer for convolutional neural networks" (Feinman & Lake, 2019).

 ## 1) Requirements & setup
 This code repository requires Keras and TensorFlow.
 Keras must be